DEVKUMARRAI/Music_Band_Vanilla_Js/README.md

-# Drum Instrument Website
+# Music Band Website

-    -> This project is a drum instrument website that allows users to play virtual drums online.
+    -> This project is a Music instrument website that allows users to play virtual drums online.
 It is built using HTML, CSS, and vanilla JavaScript.

 # Features